atakanakin/Quack/README.md

 These libraries provide powerful tools for making API calls and handling network requests.

-### Glide Compose
+### Coil Compose

-To simplify image loading and display, the app uses Glide Compose.
+To simplify image loading and display, the app uses Coil Compose.
 The following dependency is included:

-- com.github.bumptech.glide:compose:1.0.0-alpha.1
+- io.coil-kt:coil-compose:2.4.0

-This library is tailored for integrating Glide with Jetpack Compose.

 Please ensure that you include these dependencies in your app-level `build.gradle` file as appropriate for your project.